laurent-greyling/backup-storage/Final.Backup/readme.md

 - Back up blob storages between configured storage accounts

 ## How to use
-The command line executable is called `Final.BackupTool.Console`.
+The command line executable is called `Nfield.BackupTool.Console`.
 You must edit the configuration settings before the first run.

 ### Configuration
-Configuration is stored in the `Final.BackupTool.Console.exe.config` file, using the following settings:
+Configuration is stored in the `Nfield.BackupTool.Console.exe.config` file, using the following settings:

 |Setting|Purpose
 |:---:|---